Who is the All-Time Greatest Golfer?

 Greatest Female Golfer

 We are compiling a list of the greatest female players from the sport of golf, which will then be voted on and the winner placed on the shortlist of the all time greatest athlete ever (all sports).
 The first stage is to get nominations before the vote is started.
 See the current list below of top athletes, compiled using other published lists and visitor feedback.
 If you believe that there is someone missing from this list, please place a comment below, including any relevant details about the person.
 The players below are listed in no particular order - once the shortlist is complete then you will be able to vote for who you think is the greatest of all.
-This list is not necessarily complete - if you know of a player who should be listed here, let us know using the comment form below.
+This list is not necessarily complete - if you know of a player who should be listed here, let us know.

 |Kathy Whitworth||US golfer, won 88 LPGA Tour tournaments, more than anyone else has won on either the LPGA Tour or the PGA Tour.|